Recommended for you:

 Excessive Paw Licking

-If your cat is paying too much attention to their paws, it likely indicates an underlying medical issue.
+If your cat is paying too much attention to their paws (or other parts of their body), it likely indicates an underlying medical issue.
 Instead of trying to stop the habit itself, bring your kitty to the vet, so they can identify and treat the issue behind your cat's behavior.

 There are several physical and psychological issues that can lead to excessive grooming, explains the Cummings School of Veterinary Medicine, including:

 Is your cat licking too much?
 If you think their behavior is excessive, keep a closer eye on them.
 Take note of when they lick their paws or other parts of their body and how long they spend doing it.
 Note any changes to their skin or fur, such as irritation or hair loss.
 Additionally, check for any signs of pain.
 If you notice any of these changes make sure to bring them in to their veterinarian.
 This information will help your vet determine whether your kitty is licking too frequently or too abrasively.